sebastienros/parlot/docs/parsers.md

 ### Deferred

-Creates a parser that can be references before it is actually defined.
+Creates a parser that can be referenced before it is actually defined.
 This is used when there is a cyclic dependency between parsers.

 ```c#
 Deferred<T> Deferred<T>()